georgrybski/compass-devsecops-scholarship/docs/sprint2/check_nginx_health_endpoint.md

 - `instance_id`: AWS EC2 instance ID (if applicable).
 - `region`: AWS region (if applicable).

-For more information on the benefits of structured logging, refer to the [Benefits of Structured Logging](#benefits-of-structured-logging) section.
+You can read more about structured logging [here](../general/structured_logging.md).

 #### Example Log Entry